PCR test — “Viral culture for every individual case is needed to conclude if the person “presents any danger to society.”

-Notice in the above paragraphs, it doesn’t mention what percentage of test are sent off for laboratory confirmation.
+Notice in the above paragraphs, it doesn’t mention what percentage of test are sent off for laboratory confirmation or what percentage go to what labs.
 It is also unclear if laboratory confirmation includes injecting the “positive” infection into a cell culture to see if it’s infective.
-So to be clear we don’t know what percentage are tested to “verify their infectivity,” and non-reference laboratories are allowed to be used to run these tests?
+So to be clear, we don’t know what percentage are tested to “verify their infectivity,” and non-reference laboratories are allowed to be used to run these tests?

 This is an absolute must — to ensure that a positive test actually means that an individual is able to infect others.
 Again, don’t take my word for it, “we suggest that the hypothesis of CEBM, i.e. that viral culture is required as a reference to test for infectivity.” —Study: “PCR positives – what do they mean?.”

 Send a letter to Premier Ford and attach this article.
 Ask if the cases being reported are presumptive cases or confirmed cases by the NML.
-Ask what percentage of current cases are being laboratory confirmed by injecting the virus into cell cultures as NML did to confirm virus in early January.
-You likely won’t get an answer and if you do – you’re not going to like it.
+Ask what percentage of current cases are being laboratory confirmed by injecting the virus into cell cultures as NML did to confirm positive test results in early January.
+You likely won’t get an answer and if you do – you may not like it.

 Diverge Media doesn’t get media bailout money like the mainstream media, we work hard in our free-time outside of our regular jobs to tell the other side of the story and produce content like this.
 If you can spare a few dollars, any amount can be selected by donating below or visit the Donate To Diverge page on our site.
 Thank you in advance.